In this travel-blog, I want to show you the Viking ruins and pagan graves I have visited on my travels around my country.

 The hypothetical Viking longhouse in Herjólfsdalur

-In Herjólfsdalur valley in the Westman Islands in South-Iceland, the Viking ruins of Herjólfsbærinn - Herjólfur's old farmstead were discovered.
+In Herjólfsdalur valley in the Westman Islands in South Iceland, the Viking ruins of Herjólfsbærinn - Herjólfur's old farmstead was discovered.
 It was back in 1924 when the first director of the National Museum of Iceland was doing excavation work in Herjólfsdalur valley that he discovered 3 ruins; one Viking longhouse along with two smaller houses.

 From 1971-1981 extensive archaeological digging took place in Herjólfsdalur valley - a little bit delayed by the volcanic eruption in 1973.
 The ruins of 8 turf houses were discovered from around 4-5 building periods.

 These ruins might have been the farmstead of Herjólfur Bárðarson, the first settler of the Westman Islands in around 900.
 Some of them might even be older.

 A hypothetical replica of the 10th-century farmstead was erected in 2006 in Herjólfsdalur valley - a longhouse and an outhouse built with turf, wood, and rock - it blends in perfectly with the landscape.

 Read more in my travel-blog Herjólfsbærinn - Herjólfur's old farmstead in the Westman Islands.